 November 24, 2022

-This book analyses policy and programming challenges in gender mainstreaming in counter-terrorism policy, with examples from comparative case studies.
-The issue of gender in security policy and programming has received an increase in interest over the past several years, with increasing pressure ...
+This book analyzes policy and programming challenges for gender mainstreaming in counter-terrorism, with examples from comparative case studies of countering violent extremism programming.
+Interest in the issue of gender in security policy and programming has grown over the past several years...

 By Chantal de Jonge Oudraat, Michael E. Brown

 This book examines the gender dimensions of a wide array of national and international security challenges.
 The volume examines gender dynamics in ten issue areas in both the traditional and human security sub-fields: armed conflict, post-conflict, terrorism, military organizations, movement of ...

 By Jessica L. Peet, Laura Sjoberg

 December 02, 2019

 This book explores the role of gender in influencing war-fighting actors’ strategies toward the attack or protection of civilians.
 Traditional narratives suggest that killing civilians intentionally in wars happens infrequently and that the perpetration of civilian targeting is limited to aberrant ...

 This book investigates how drone warfare is deeply gendered and how this can be explored through the methodological framework of ‘Haunting’.
 Utilising original interview data from British Reaper drone crews, the book analyses the way killing by drones complicates traditional understandings of ...

 By Katharine Wright, Matthew Hurley, Jesus Ignacio Gil Ruiz